Is your website keeping pace with your audience?

 How do I make my website responsive?

 You can develop a separate site meant specifically for mobile devices.
-This is like a retrofit, and it works, but it may take as much time and money as redeveloping your site with responsiveness in mind, and you won’t have two websites to maintain.
+This is like a retrofit, and it works, but it may take as much time and money as redeveloping your site with responsiveness in mind, and you will now have two websites to maintain.

 There is an easier way!
 Having a site built from the ground up to be responsive will also ensure that it remains viewable, even as new devices come on the market and are used for browsing.